Vakeel Saab

 Principal photography of the film began in January 2020 in Hyderabad and the film was released on 9 April 2021.
 Vakeel Saab faced several challenges, including canceled benefit shows and blocked ticket price hikes due to the Andhra Pradesh government's refusal to enforce a High Court-approved increase, reportedly due to political vendetta against Pawan Kalyan.
 Additionally, many screenings were canceled shortly after its release due to a lockdown imposed following the severe second wave of COVID-19 in the country.
-Despite these issues, the film grossed ₹139.65 crore worldwide, becoming the second highest-grossing Telugu film of the year with 5 rupees to 25 rupees ticket price in Andhra Pradesh.
+Despite these issues, the film grossed ₹137.65 crore worldwide, becoming the second highest-grossing Telugu film of the year with ticket prices ranging from just 5 rupees to 25 rupees in Andhra Pradesh.